Make fruit pulp crackers after juicing.

-If you make juices you can make fruit pulp crackers afterward.
-This will be a good use of the whole fruits and the fibers.
+If you make juices, you can make fruit pulp crackers afterward.
+This will be a good use of whole fruits and fibers.

 What to do with the fruit pulp after juicing?”
 This is a common question.
 Anyone who has often juiced knows this: one has a lot of pulp left.

 For those of you who do not know what fruit pulp is: juice pulp is the solid residues that remain after pressing the juice out of plants, fruits, nuts, and veggies.